marek-iiasa/zz22yssp/time_slice1/data/Readme.txt

-The new china.{numbers, xlsx} spread=sheets (for mac-numbers and ms-excel, respectively) are composed of selected columns of countries.xlsx, namely: A, EL, EM, EN, EO, EP (EL to EO: normalized value between [0,1], EP: demand in MW unit.).
+The new china.{numbers, xlsx} spread=sheets (for mac-numbers and ms-excel, respectively) are composed of selected columns of countries.xlsx, namely: A, EL, EM, EN, EO, EP (EL, EM, EN, EO: normalized value between [0,1], EP: demand in MW unit.).

 Original note on the content of XLSX:
 Columns of the XLS (from Zixuan) corresponding to the data used for exploring